sweeperio/flay/README.md

 This will encrypt the contents using your `encrypted_data_bag_secret` (pulled from chef config/knife.rb).

-Similarily there's a `decrypt` version that does the opposite. `knife data bag decrypt ejson keys -w`
+Similarly there's a `decrypt` version that does the opposite. `knife data bag decrypt ejson keys -w`

 Both of these commands support the following options: